Kate Chopin The Awakening

 A: French speakers would pronounce the French names in the novel as on this chart.
 The names not included here (like Highcamp or Reisz) are ones that come from other languages (English or German, perhaps) and so would probably have been pronounced as they would be in English.

 The names are transcribed in the International Phonetic Alphabet.
-If you're not familiar with IPA transcription, you should be able to find a guide in a good American dictionary, like the Merriam-Webster Collegiate Dictionary, or on line.
+If you're not familiar with IPA transcription, you should be able to find a guide on many websites.

 Q: Is The Awakening available on a CD so I can listen to it as I drive?